bardia16/CPS_Android_HW/README.md

     connect(sensor, &QAccelerometer::readingChanged, this, &Accelerometer::onCalibrationReadingChanged);
 }
 ```
-calibration: Starts the sensor and prepares for calibration by clearing previous values and starting a timer for the calibration duration. from this time we connect `onCalibrationReadingChanged` function to the `readingChanged` signal. it says that for the calibration process we will manually emit reading data signal to read data form sensor in time intervals. instead, the `readingChanged` signal will be authomatically emited whenever a new data is available to read on sensor.
+calibration: Starts the sensor and prepares for calibration by clearing previous values and starting a timer for the calibration duration. from this time we connect `onCalibrationReadingChanged` function to the `readingChanged` signal. it says that for the calibration process, we will manually emit a reading data signal to read data from the sensor in time intervals. instead, the `readingChanged` signal will be automatically emitted whenever new data is available to read on the sensor.
 ```cpp
 void Accelerometer::onCalibrationReadingChanged()
 {